 Intended for Studio and Live Broadcast

-Their high fidelity sound makes this headphone a great choice for studio recording and broadcast, and their durable construction suits them well for in-the-field broadcast reporting and live concert coverage.
+Their high fidelity sound makes this headphone a great choice for studio recording and broadcast.
+Indeed, their durable build suits them well for in-the-field broadcast reporting and live concert monitoring.

 Disadvantages, Cons, Problems, and Limitations of the Sony MDR 7506 Dynamic Stereo Headphones

-As mentioned earlier, given how cheaply priced these headphones are, we found none too much to legitimately complain about in them.
-But here are several gripes we managed to come up with after much thinking.
+As mentioned earlier, these headphones cost on the low side.
+So we found none too many valid complaints to make about them.
+But here are several gripes we managed to come up with after much listening and thinking.

 The ear cans are rather shallow.
-Thus, the front of the driver speaker touches most ears, a sensation that can distract one from paying full attention to the program playing.
-But again with the overall softness of the ear cushions and the cloth that covers the driver, this does not interfere with comfortable listening for long periods.
-Any discomfort due to this, is minimal.
+Thus, the front of the driver touches most ears.
+This is a sensation that can distract one from the playing program.
+But again with the soft cloth that covers the driver, this does not interfere with comfy listening.
+Any discomfort from shallow cans one might notice, is low.

 Cushions Wear Quickly

 The MDR7506 coated foam ear cushions begin flaking, pealing, and coming apart too soon after buying.
-However, if you don’t mind the flakes getting into your hair now and again, the pads continue feeling soft and comfortable as well as keeping in the music, almost indefinitely.
+But if you don’t mind the flakes getting in your hair, the pads still feel comfortable even when peeling.
+Plus, they still keep in the music almost as well, indefinitely.

 The cables are hard to replace, since they are not detachable.
 However, they CAN be replaced by someone with a bit of skill with a soldering iron.
 Replacement coil-cable, ones that have the 3.5mm stereo plug already installed, are readily available.

-My ears sometimes ring after listening for very long periods, due I think, to the strong mid-range frequency response of these phones.
-But with an equalizer, we tweak this down and then, listen for many hours without this ringing intruding.
+The ears can sometimes ring after listening for very long periods.
+This is due we think, to the strong mid-range response of these phones.
+But with an equalizer, we tweak this down.
+We then can listen for many hours on end without any ear ringing.

 They are not equipped with gold connectors.